 High-quality, low-cost fitness testing is available for healthy individuals through the EPL.
 The tests are available to members of the community as well as university faculty, staff and students presently in good health.

 - To schedule an appointment, please click on one of the available time slots labeled "Community Testing" in the following calendar and save the event.
 You will receive a confirmation email shortly thereafter from firstname.lastname@example.org to which you must reply confirming your appointment date, time, and which test(s) you are interested in.
-Please understand preparing for testing requires time, effort, and resources.
 If you do not respond to the confirmation email at least 24 hours in advance, then your appointment will be canceled.

 - Location: Testing occurs in the Exercise Physiology Laboratory at Leon Levine Hall, 1179 State Farm Rd, Boone, NC 28608.
-A physiologist will meet with you in the main lobby on the first floor of Leon Levine Hall prior to testing.
+An exercise physiologist will meet with you in the main lobby on the first floor of Leon Levine Hall prior to testing.

 - Contact us: If you have any questions or concerns please send an email to email@example.com or call Marco Meucci at 828-262-2935.